danieleds/SimpleRoles/README.md

 `$session_current_user` is an instance of some User model, representing the current logged in user.
 In the Ability class, we called `$user->getRoles()` to get an array of enabled roles for the current user.

-Now, if the user is not authorize to complete the action, an exception will be raised.
+Now, if the user is not authorized to complete the action, an exception will be raised.
 You can override this behavior by adding a special function called *unauthorized* to your Ability class, for example:

 ```php
 <?php